Gebogan Festival 2025 at Ulun Danu Beratan: Dates, Location, Tickets, and Tips

 Dates and Location of Gebogan Festival 2025 Schedule

-The festival's core is scheduled for July 2025, the daily parade, usually held around 12:30–1:00 PM (WITA).
+The festival's core is scheduled for 10 July to 09 Agustus 2025, the daily parade, usually held around 12:30–1:00 PM (WITA).
 The Gebogan Festival will bring vibrant colors and music to Ulun Danu Beratan Temple.
 The daily parade features Balinese women in traditional attire carrying gebogan on their heads, accompanied by gamelan music and traditional dances.
 The parade occurs every day throughout July, and on weekends, it is held at The Blooms Garden.

 Gebogan Festival 2025 Tickets